MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMComputerInformation.md

 This cmdlet adds the computers to the specified collection.

 You can specify the name of a reference computer.
-System Center Configuration Manager migrates user information and settings from the reference computer to the new computer.
+Configuration Manager migrates user information and settings from the reference computer to the new computer.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.